 The Deep Submergence Laboratory at the Woods Hole Oceanographic Institution, supported by a grant from the National Science Foundation, has been developing a robotic underwater vehicle that will provide the Polar Research Community with a capability to tele-operate, under direct real-time human supervision, a remotely-controlled inspection and survey vehicle under ice at horizontal standoff distances up to 20 km from a support vessel.
 The Nereid Under-Ice (Nereid UI) vehicle will enable exploration and detailed examination of biological and physical ice-margin and under-ice environments through the use of high-definition video in addition to a range of acoustic, chemical, and biological sensors tailored to suit the needs of an individual expedition.
 The goal of the Nereid UI system is to provide scientific access to under-ice and ice-margin environments that is presently impractical or infeasible.

 The Nereid UI project commenced in September 2011, and completed core-system docktrials in September 2013.
-Incremental field testing is presently underway, with full-system docktrials slated for April/May 2014.
+Full system dock-trials were completed in May 2014.